Emmet-Allen/Emmet-Allen/README.md

 <h1> Have You Worked On Any Open-Source Projects? </h1>

 <p> Why, yes I have!
 I contributed to a few projects such as OpenSourceMap-Index and the Letra App extension.
 The contributions were inputting JSON data to those projects, though those projects helped me understand the "In's and Out's" of Github, and Git. </p>

+<h1> Wow You Seem Like A Pretty Cool Dude.
+How Can I Find Out More About You? </h1>

+<p>Well there are a few ways to connect me, but please feel free to use my Linq (QR Scanning Busniess Card, it's the future) for my contact info</p>

   <h1> Stats!
 For Those Who Love Numbers! </h1>